mdawsonuk/LevelDBDumper/README.md

       o/outputDir         Directory to save all output results to.
 Required for any file output f/outputFile        Filename to use when saving output.
 This will be appended with path and date b/batch             Combine all output files into one file.
-Supported by "csv" and "json" file types no-colour/no-color  Don't colourise output
+Supported by "csv" and "json" file types c/clean-output      Clean the file output of non-visual characters, such as \\u001 no-colour/no-color  Don't colourise output
       no-header           Don't display the header
       u/check-update      Check for updates only